 Orange follows two golden rules for good governance

 - Implementing a corporate governance code: Orange follows the AFEP-MEDEF corporate governance code for listed companies, devised by French employers’ associations AFEP and MEDEF.
 The reviewed version was published in January 2020 (further information is available in French on our "Governance Documentation" section and the AFEP and MEDEF websites, among others).

-- Applying the principle of balanced representation between women and men: there are currently fifteen members of the Board of Directors, of which five are women.
+- Applying the principle of balanced representation between women and men: there are currently fifteen members of the Board of Directors, of which six are women.